Mastercard/direct-services-access-reference-app/README.md

     | `/services` | POST | [AllFieldsRequest](docs/AllFieldsRequest.md) | [AllFieldsResponse](docs/AllFieldsResponse.md) |

 > Case 2: [E-COMMERCE](https://developer.mastercard.com/direct-service/documentation/parameters/ecommerce/)
+  - An E-Commerce request performs a Mastercard Digital Enablement Service (MDES) detokenization and crypto validation service for cardholders using digital devices for E-commerce purchases.
   - User performs an API request for a transaction using a digital token online, not in person.
   - Refer to model classes for field level information.